Variational Theory and Domain Decomposition for Nonlocal Problems: Nonlocal Spectral Equivalence

 \subsubsection{Results in One Dimension}

-Results in this section appear in Tables \ref{table:auu} and Figures \ref{fig:auu}.
-We first compute the condition number of $K$ for different $h$ while holding $\delta$ constant to verify our conjecture that the condition number of $K$ is $h$-independent.
-The minimum nonzero and the maximum eigenvalues depend linearly on $h$, with a slope of unity.
-Consequently, the condition number of $K$ is mesh size independent.
-We then compute the condition number of $K$ for different $\delta$ while holding $h$ constant, and observe that the condition number varies with $\delta^{-2}$.
-Further, the maximum eigenvalue is proportional to $\delta^d$ ($d=1$ in this case), in agreement with Lemma \ref{lem:upperBound}.
-Lastly, the minimum eigenvalue varies as $\delta^{3}$, in agreement with our finding of $m=3$ in \S\ref{sec:choose_m}.
+Results in this section appear in Tables \ref{table:auu} and Figures \ref{fig:auu}, where we consider the $h \ll \delta$ regime.
+We show results for both piecewise constant and piecewise linear shape functions to verify that the choice of shape function apparently does not influence the conditioning of the discrete system.
+We first compute the condition number of $K$ for different $h$ while holding $\delta$ fixed, and observe that the condition number of $K$ is only weakly $h$-dependent.
+The minimum and the maximum eigenvalues depend linearly on $h$, with a slope of nearly unity.
+We then compute the condition number of $K$ for different values of $\delta$ while holding $h$ fixed, and observe that the condition number varies with $\delta^{-2}$.
+Further, the maximum eigenvalue is proportional to $\delta$, in agreement with Lemma \ref{lem:upperBound}.
+Lastly, the minimum eigenvalue varies as $\delta^{3}$, in agreement with \eqref{poincareDelta} and our finding of $m=3$ in \S\ref{sec:choose_m}.
 This suggests that, in one dimension, we should redefine $C(x,x^\prime)$ in \eqref{eq:pdKernel} as

 for consistency with the weak form of the classical (local) Laplace operator in the limit $\delta \rightarrow 0$.